mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-06-05-go-master-portrait.md

 image:
   feature: paperfaces-go-master-lg.jpg
   thumb: paperfaces-go-master-150.jpg
-tags: [portrait, illustration, paper by 53, go, game]
+tags: [portrait, illustration, paper by 53]
 ---

 **Project Donator** [@brianjolive](http://twitter.com/brianjolive) commissioned this portrait of his great friend and long time teacher of *Go*.
 Below are some in process screen captures over the course of an hour as I worked on the illustration.
 Let me just say this, drawing straight lines on glass and getting the correct perspective isn't easy.